MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 	At the bottom of this page, you have the option to navigate to some training on how to avoid being phished in the future.
 Select the **Go to training** button.
 This opens a new tab in your browser that displays training information on Web Phishing.

 5. In your Edge browser, select the tab containing Holly's Outlook mailbox.
 Note the additional email that arrived in her Inbox from the **Security and Compliance Team**.
-This is a legitimate email that was sent to Holly when she logged into the bogus sign-in window and fell victim to the simulated spear phishing attack.
-When you configured the simulated spear phishing attack, one of the options you selected was to send a weekly Microsoft default training reminder notification to users who fell for the attack.
+When you configured the simulated spear phishing attack, one of the options you selected was to send a weekly Microsoft default training reminder notification to users.

 6. In your Edge browser, if you have the **Attack simulation training** tab open, then select it now.
 Otherwise, select the tab containing your Microsoft Defender portal, and in the navigation pane, select **Attck simulation training**.